iracheck/AISimulationMod/README.md

 # Dynamic AI Simulation "GangWarSandbox"

 > Started as a latent research interest in optimization & AI, GangWarSandbox is now a fully-fledged combat utility for Grand Theft Auto V.
-> Development is on hold until December 2026.
+> Light development resumed as of December 2026, now open-source.

 Create your battlefield anywhere on the map and watch the AI fight for control of the map, then join in yourself for extra chaos.. <br>